petrunov/gs-peachtree-bank-fe/README.md

 # Peachtree Bank Frontend

 A modern, responsive banking application frontend built with Vue 3, TypeScript, and Tailwind CSS.
-This application provides a clean and intuitive interface for managing bank accounts and transactions.
+This application provides a clean and intuitive interface for managing transaction logs.

 ## Table of Contents